xAI vs Anthropic: Grok 4.5 vs Claude Sonnet 5 (2026)

 When to choose Anthropic

-VerticalAPI lets you switch between Grok-3 and Claude Sonnet 4.5 per-request through a single OpenAI-compatible endpoint.
-Same SDK, same API key, zero markup on tokens — you pay xAI and Anthropic directly with your own keys (BYOK).
+VerticalAPI lets you switch between xAI and Anthropic per-request through a single OpenAI-compatible endpoint.
+Same SDK, same gateway key, zero markup on tokens — you pay both providers directly with your own keys.

 VerticalAPI verdict